 Whether you’re using acetone nail polish remover or white vinegar:

-2. Do this continuously and then rinse.
+- Do this continuously and then rinse.

-3. Repeat if necessary.
+- Repeat if necessary.

 The vinegar worked on her shirt, which also got a little polish on it, but it didn’t work quite as well on her jeans.

-Without fail, I spill sauces and condiments on my shirt…every. single. time.
-I also manage to get oil or grease splattered on my shirt every time I cook.
+Hannah went to bed so disappointed.
+Unfortunately, I know how she feels.
+Without fail, I spill food on my shirt every. single. time.
+I eat.
+I also manage to get oil or grease splattered on my shirt when I cook.